LetsBashDE/StardewValleyModSwitcher/README.md

 ## Warranty
 This script comes without any warranty and in the state as it is.

+## Why
+Old mods requires a dedicated version of stardew valley.
+I you have a backup of your old stardew valley than you can play it but steam will try to update your gamefiles on startup.
+So technicly you need to rename your folders each time after you run and close steam.
+This script will do that for you.

 ## Installation
 You basicly need the vanilla Stardew Valley in your "steamcommon" folder named as "Stardew Valley" (this is the default) and additionally your modded version also